dehora/outland/README.md

 close to the level of continuous build and delivery systems and there's far more online literature around lean engineering practices than flag based development.

-So, they are pretty useful as an engineering mechanism, but there's a lot more to them.

-## Rise of the Planet of the Flags

-Over time how flags are used tends to evolve.
-They start as an engineering control mechanism to increase safety and amortize risks with new code.
-Then they are used to articulate new features - literally "feature flags" becoming part of regular product development.
-As their product development use expands, features may need to be organised into groups and distributed across multiple services or tiers.
-Features eventually need more involved rollout options beyond on/off states - such as being on for staff for dogfooding, available to a defined group of users or cohort for testing and early access, or to a fixed percentage of all users as part of a "canary" rollout.

-At this point feature flags move well beyond an engineering practice and become fundamental to the product development process.
-Going even further, to determine impact, teams will want to know what happened after a feature fired and which users were in scope, making feature flag settings relevant to the experiment and analysis mechanisms the company has in place.

 ## Why a Service?